Local weak limits for collapsed branching processes with random out-degrees: Introduction

 We note that, stemming from our interest in the asymptotic behavior of the degree and PageRank distributions, our couplings and local limits apply to the in-components only, rather than to the joint in- and out-components described in \cite{berger2014asymptotic,garavaglia2022universality}.
-However, our description of the limit is somewhat more intuitive and analytically tractable for refined large deviations analysis, as one can apply a host of tools from the well-studied theory of continuous-time Markov chains and CMJ processes (see the discussion after Corollary~\ref{degPR}).
-This was already exhibited in \cite{banerjee2022pagerank} where the P\'olya-point graph was redescribed as a randomly stopped CMJ process (our local limit for fixed out-degree and linear $f$) to compute the tail exponent of the limiting PageRank distribution in the DPA($d,\beta$) model.
-Moreover, we require the out-degree distribution to only have finite first moment compared to higher moments required by \cite{garavaglia2022universality}.
-We believe that a generalization of our techniques will lead to the joint local limit of the in- and out-components, and the limiting infinite tree can be described in terms of a forest of independent CMJ processes (run until different random times) emanating from vertices of the limiting out-component.
+However, as observed in the tree case in \cite{aldous1991asymptotic,rudas-2}, one can often obtain the joint local limit from that of the in-component using ideas from `fringe distributions' defined in \cite{aldous1991asymptotic}.
+More precisely, if the limiting in-component distribution satisfies certain `fringe' properties (expected root degree equal to one in the tree case \cite[Proposition 3]{aldous1991asymptotic}), then there is a unique infinite random tree, constructed in terms of `fringe trees' attached to an `infinite spine', which gives the joint local limit of the in- and out-components.
+We believe that a generalization of this approach will furnish the joint local limit for the CBP, and the limiting infinite tree can be described in terms of a forest of independent CMJ processes (run until different random times) emanating from vertices of the limiting out-component, which corresponds to a certain Galton-Watson tree.
 We leave this analysis for a later work.

+In ongoing and future work, we exploit our description of the local limit for the CBP to obtain more refined asymptotics for centrality measures like degree, PageRank and betweenness centrality, and exhibit several interesting phase transitions.
+We are also working towards establishing a general technique for obtaining joint local limits of in- and out-components from that of the in-component for non-tree network models.

 The rest of the paper is organized as follows.
 Section~\ref{S.Construction} provides a detailed construction of the CBP; Section~\ref{S.LocalLimit} contains our main theorem establishing the strong coupling, and Section~\ref{S.Properties} describes some applications of the local limit to the analysis of the PageRank and in-degree distributions.
 Finally, Section~\ref{S.Proofs} contains all the proofs, with the description of the coupling in subsections \ref{SS.Coupling} and \ref{SS.Coupling1}.